 Video lesson about Writing Neurodiverse Characters in Middle Grade:

-4. The Autism Self-Advocacy Network -- "Nothing About Us Without Us."
+5. The Autism Self-Advocacy Network -- "Nothing About Us Without Us."
 ASAN centers and respects the autistic person (unlike Autism Speaks, which we have not placed on this list).

-5. Geek Club Books and its companion, ZOOM Autism Magazine, are helpful sources of autism spectrum-related content, book reviews, and interviews with authors.
+6. Geek Club Books and its companion, ZOOM Autism Magazine, are helpful sources of neurodivergence-related content, book reviews, and interviews with authors.

 7. Love & Autism is a registered non-profit with an inspiring website that raises up and celebrates authentically autistic voices.
 It is worth checking out!